Wiener93/ClassicTeamCS-for-Kolbot/README.md

 		Config.ClassicTeamCS.BO = false; // true = don't enter seals after boing at river, false = normal character that fights Config.ClassicTeamCS.Ranged = false; // true = ranged character, false = melee character
 		Config.ClassicTeamCS.PreAttack = [3, 3, 3]; // preattack count at each seal [/vizier/, /seis/, /infector/]

-Set the Diablo killer/ Main Char as leader for all chars ecxapt himself.
+    		Config.ClassicTeamCS.doPrecastAtRiver = true; // set to false if char is a barb that isnt supposed to bo Set the Diablo killer/ Main Char as leader for all chars ecxapt himself.

 Use RAW format to copy& paste